onflow/docs/docs/networks/node-ops/access-onchain-data/access-nodes/accessing-data/access-api.md

 | address    | A list of addresses who's events should be included.
 Addresses must be Flow account addresses in hex format and valid for the network the node is connected to. i.e. only a mainnet address is valid for a mainnet node.
 Addresses may optionally include the `0x` prefix                             |

-# Execution data streaming API
+## Execution data streaming API

-The `ExecutionDataAPI` is a gRPC streaming API.
-The protobuf definition is here:
+### Execution Data API

+The `ExecutionDataAPI` provides access to block execution data over gRPC, including transactions, events, and register data (account state).
+It’s an optional API, which makes use of the Execution Sync protocol to trustlessly download data from peers on the network.

 [execution data protobuf file](https://github.com/onflow/flow/blob/master/protobuf/flow/executiondata/executiondata.proto)